The Ultimate Guide to Opening your Microblading Studio 2025

 No coding or design skills needed.
 With Bookmark, you can build a personalized, mobile-friendly website in minutes.
 They have an incredible support team that can help you set up your website even when you run into roadblocks.

-They also provide rich Free online training tutorials within their platform to help you grow your business and build your achieve your internet marketing goals.
+They also provide rich, Free online training tutorials within their platform to help you grow your business and achieve your internet marketing goals.

 Shopify.com

-Easy to set up and very user-friendly.
-The plans start at $29/month and there are a variety of free themes you can get started with.
-For a few extra dollars, you can upgrade to a more professional theme with more options.
+It is easy to set up and very user-friendly.
+The plans start at $29/month, and you can get started with a variety of free themes.
+You can upgrade to a more professional theme with more options for a few extra dollars.

-We recommend Shopify if you plan on adding products in the future to your online presence.
+We recommend Shopify if you plan on adding products to your online presence.

-There are no setup Fees and no cancellation fees.
+There are no setup fees or cancellation fees.

 Appointments Software

 We recommend Square Appointments for startup studios.
-They provide a free Individual plan which is ideal for artists starting up.
+They provide a free Individual plan, ideal for artists starting up.

 The Free Plan includes:

-There are other DIY solutions available, however, we don't recommend them due to having a bad experience with most of them previously.
+There are other DIY solutions available; however, we don't recommend them because we have had bad experiences with most of them previously.
 Most of them lack technical support and offer sub-par tutorials.

 Done for you solutions